-Since adoption of ASC 606 may require going back to several years of historical commissions data, having an Incentive and Commission Management (ICM) tool is critical.
+Since the adoption of ASC 606 may require going back to several years of historical commissions data, having an Incentive and Commission Management (ICM) tool is critical.
 I suggest looking at Spiff 😊.

-Once you have all the variable compensation data and deeper understanding of the compensation plans, you are equipped to move onto step 2 and bucket your different types of commissions (“portfolios”).
+Once you have all the variable compensation data and a deeper understanding of the compensation plans, you are equipped to move onto step 2 and bucket your different types of commissions (“portfolios”).

 STEP 2: Bucket Your Commissions into “Portfolios”

 What is a “portfolio”?
 We define a portfolio in the context of ASC 606 as a commissionable component that may have a different time value in the eyes of the customer.
 Below are some examples of what might be defined as a unique portfolio.

 - New Annual Recurring Revenue (ARR)